 We don’t mean to alarm you, but there is something in the water in Prince Albert.
 Well something in the water, soil, air and general terroir to be precise.
 This little gem of a town has bourgeoned into a foodie destination of note over the past few years, and quite rightly so.
 In fact, there are so many delicious things happening out there that they’re making us all look bad.

 A shining example: Prince Albert Olives.
-We’ve always had a soft spot for pretty packaging, so from the first moment we clapped eyes on their striking yellow tins of Karoo Blend Extra Virgin Olive Oil, it was a done deal – we simply had to find out who was behind this gorgeous, locally-made oil and its eye-catching (recyclable!), old-school packaging that is manufactured in the beautiful Karoo town of Prince Albert.
+We’ve always had a soft spot for pretty packaging, so from the first moment we clapped eyes on their striking yellow tins of Karoo Blend Extra Virgin Olive Oil, it was a done deal – we simply had to find out who was behind this gorgeous, extra virgin olive oil and its eye-catching (recyclable!), old-school packaging that is manufactured in the beautiful Karoo town of Prince Albert.

 Turns out, Prince Albert Olives forms part of an intricate tapestry of undisputed coolness that includes a Groot Constantia lineage and non-other than everyone’s favourite Swartland maverick winemaker, Adi Badenhorst of AA Badenhorst Family Wines fame.